codenothing/Nlint/doc/Precommit.md

 --------------

 Download the Nodelint src, and add it as a tool to your project.
-Both svn and git set the current working directory to your repo root, so if you put Nodelint in a path like "myproject/tools/Nodelint", and can use a variation of the above methods
+Both svn and git set the current working directory to your repo root, so if you put Nodelint in a path like "myproject/tools/Nodelint", and then add the following to your pre-commit file.

 	node tools/Nodelint/index.js --Nodelint-pre-commit=git